skip to Main Content

 What are the effects of counterfeit telecommunication and ICT devices in Africa?

-Counterfeit telecommunication devices, especially counterfeit phones, is a real issue in society, especially in Africa.
+Counterfeit telecommunication devices, especially counterfeit phones, represent a real issue in society, especially in Africa.
 Counterfeit mobile phones amount to nearly 20% of all of the handsets sold globally, according to the OECD, making them some of the most trafficked electronic goods in the world.

 In essence, the way to solve this problem is to strengthen our capabilities when it comes to the authentication and tracking of devices.